FDio/csit/docs/cpta/methodology/index.rst

 The start of the following group is marked as a regression (or progression) if the new group's average is lower (higher) then the previous group's.

+In the text below, "average at time <t>", shorhand "AVG[t]" means "the group average of the group the sample at time <t> belongs to".

 Trend Compliance
 ````````````````